|Page tools: Print Page Print All RSS Search this Product|

 CENTRE OF POPULATION

 43 The centre of population is a measure used to describe the spatial distribution of a population.
 The method used to calculate centres of population in this product is based on the centroid and population of each Statistical Area Level 1 (SA1).
 To calculate the centre of population for an area, the latitude and longitude coordinates of the centroid of each SA1 in that area are multiplied by the SA1's ERP to obtain weighted latitudes and longitudes for each SA1.
 These are summed to obtain a weighted latitude and longitude coordinate for the area, then divided by the total population of the area to obtain a single latitude and longitude coordinate.
+The centres of population included in this issue are based on final 2007 and preliminary 2017 ERP.

 44 Due to the inherent imprecision in small area estimates, the centre of population should be considered indicative only of the distribution of population, and cannot be ascribed to an exact location.
 The use of different geographical level data can result in different centres of population.